 Detail location information is only used for common location info, so BT/WLAN/Sensor measurements cannot be included.

-The name ‘synchReconfigFailure-SCG’ is not aligned with the ASN.1 name and ‘;’ instead of ‘.’ should be used when setting ‘scg-reconfigFailure’.
+The name ‘synchReconfigFailureSCG’ is not aligned with the ASN.1 name and ‘;’ instead of ‘.’ should be used when setting ‘scg-reconfigFailure’.

 The same reason with previous one.